rhinobase/raftyui/apps/docs/app/docs/components/toggle-group/page.md

 {% example name="toggle-group:default" /%}
 Using the `defaultValue` prop you can set the default value of toggle-group.

-## Barebone
+## Unstyled

-{% example name="toggle-group:barebone" /%}
-Pass `isBarebone` prop to remove all style in toggle-group and its sub components.
+Pass `isUnstyled` prop in parent component to remove style in Toggle Group.

-## UnStyled

 {% example name="toggle-group:unstyled" /%}

+## Unstyled subcomponent

-Pass `isUnstyled` prop to remove style from a particular sub component.
+Pass `isUnstyled` prop in a particular subcomponent to remove style from that sub component.

+{% example name="toggle-group:unstyledsub" /%}

 ### API